 Applicants must hold a bachelor’s degree from an accredited college or institution and have an undergraduate cumulative grade point average of at least 3.0.Apply Online

-SPGS Application Please note that this online form cannot be saved and must be completed in full in one session.
+SPGS Application and fee.
+Please note that the online application cannot be saved and must be completed in full in one session.
 Please complete all sections of the application.New York State Certification

 For those who hold Initial New York State certification in Childhood Education Grades 1-6, the College will verify certification through TEACHONLINE.
-Individuals who do not possess New York State certification may petition for acceptance into the program for professional development only.Transcripts
+Individuals who do not possess New York State certification may petition for acceptance into the program.Transcripts

 Official transcripts from all post secondary institutions attended.
 The undergraduate GPA required for admission is 3.0.
 Applicants who have non-U.S. credentials must present a course-by-course evaluation of their international credentials.
 A number of agencies provide this service.
 The preferred service is the World Education Services (WES).References

 Please submit 2 letters of recommendation (one professional and one academic letter preferred).Interview with Chairperson of Department of Teacher Education

 References and transcripts can be sent separately or as part of the complete application.
 Both references and transcripts should be sent in envelopes sealed by the individual issuing the reference or the college issuing the official transcript.
 Copies and open envelopes are unofficial documents and will not be accepted.

 All applicants will need to conduct an admissions interview with the chairperson of the Department of Teacher Education.Writing Proficiency